This post may contain affiliate links. Please see our disclosure policy.

 - Heat the remaining 1 tablespoon of oil in the same skillet over medium-high heat.
 Once heated, add in the fresh broccoli florets and saute for 1 minute.
 After one minute, add the sliced bell peppers and sliced green onions, and saute for 2-3 minutes, stirring often until the vegetable are crisp-tender.

-- Add 2 cloves minced garlic and 1 teaspoon freshly grated ginger root and saute 30 seconds longer.
+- Add 2 cloves minced garlic and 1 teaspoon grated ginger root and saute 30 seconds longer.

 - Quickly whisk sauce again to fully incorporate and then pour it into the skillet with the vegetables.
 Let the sauce cook for about 1 minute or until thickened, stirring constantly.